Competency To Participate In Immigration Proceedings

 Immigration Evaluations

+Competencies are sometimes referred to as Matter of M-A-M cases.
 Immigration proceedings in the United States requires the parties involved understand what is happening in the proceedings and are able to assist on their behalf.
 Otherwise, safeguards are placed to ensure due process.

 A mental health evaluation plays a key role in this determination.
 It helps assess whether the individual can comprehend the legal process, make informed decisions, and communicate effectively with their attorney.
 In many cases, the competency to participate in the evaluation of immigration proceedings helps clarify whether safeguards or accommodations are necessary to protect the person’s due process rights.

 Evaluators assess current mental capacity rather than general behavior or long-standing diagnoses.
 The goal is to understand how someone’s condition affects their ability to engage with the legal process at this moment in time.
-During the evaluation, the clinician conducts a structured interview and, when appropriate, uses psychological tools to examine memory, reasoning, language comprehension, and communication.
+During the evaluation, the clinician conducts an interview and, when appropriate, uses psychological tools to examine memory, reasoning, language comprehension, and communication.

 Our providers are familiar with the expectations for psychological documentation in immigration matters and understand how to frame clinical findings within legal competence.
 Each competency to participate in immigration proceedings evaluation is approached with care, clinical precision, and an awareness of how immigration proceedings unfold.
 We offer in-person and telehealth services where permitted, ensuring accessibility across several states.